Kray-G/kinx-books/src/prog-lang-kinx/en/section/section02.md

 ```

 As you can see, there is no need for any complicated or cumbersome setup code because Kinx is a scripting language.
-You can focus on what you want to do and run and try it right away.
+You can focus on what you want to do, and you can run and try it right away.

 ## Kinx Tour